nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ###### Restrictions

-On top of the type restrictions of the parameters, if these restrictions are violated, it will render the patient invalid.
-In all cases, VMS will ignore the entire patient data file if an invalid patient is present.
+On top of the type restrictions of the parameters, if these restrictions are violated, it will render the keyword invalid.
+In all cases, VMS will ignore the entire keyword data file if an invalid keyword is present.
 * <code><var>keyword</var></code> must not contain any newline characters, e.g. `\n`.